enzo418/darknet-zeroconf-server/README.md

-# Darknet TCP Server
+# Darknet Zeroconf TCP Server

-This project provides a TCP server for the Darknet object detection framework.
+This project provides a zeroconf TCP server for the Darknet object detection framework.
 The server is designed to handle image processing requests over a TCP connection, allowing for remote object detection.

+## Zeroconf
+Use mDNS to discover the server on the network.
+The server will announce itself as `_darknet._tcp.local.`

 ## Building
 Refer to the original [README](README_darknet.md#building) for building instructions.